 The UL-TDOA positioning method makes use of the UL-RTOA (and optionally UL-SRS-RSRP) at multiple RPs of uplink signals transmitted from UE.
 The RPs measure the UL-RTOA (and optionally UL-SRS-RSRP) of the received signals using assistance data received from the positioning server, and the resulting measurements are used along with other configuration information to estimate the location of the UE.

+The UE may be requested to provide the Tx TEG information for the purpose of mitigating UE Tx timing error.
+The TRP may be requested to provide the Rx TEG information for the purpose of mitigating TRP Rx timing error.

 The operation of the UL-TDOA positioning method is described in clause 8.13.

 /***Skip unrelated parts***/